wp-plugins/testimonial-basics/readme.txt

 == Changelog ==

+= 2.8.4 =
+* allowed paragraph and line break tags in in comments
+* added default font to custom styling
+* added option for italic style both in basic and in custom styling
+* added groups so users can group testimonials and display them in separate pages.
+* added an option to use gravatars if present.
+* modified Edit Testimonials Panel to accomodate Groups and e-mail
+* removed user documentation from plugin, available at plugin site
+* website link now opens a new tab
+* optimized css styling
+* fixed strip slashes bug in input title and e-mail note

 = 2.0.0 =
 * added user options for input forms
 * added user options for content testimonial display